fedi-e2ee/public-key-directory-specification/Specification.md

 [`BurnDown`](#burndown) messages **MUST NOT** be encrypted this way.
 The reason for this is that the Public Key Directory has no idea who is an administrator and who isn't.
 Therefore, the instance administration team **MUST** be the only entities capable of issuing a BurnDown.

+### Quantifying the Trustworthiness of the Public Key Directory

+Public keys distributed through the Public Key Directory can be generally considered more trustworthy than *Trust On First Use* (TOFU) but less trustworthy than manually-verified public keys communicated out-of-band.

+The exact point on the continuum between these extremes is indeterminate and may depend on various individuals' risk appetites.
+When building applications atop this protocol, keep this in mind.

+This system has no concept of Authorities in its design.
+Trust decisions must be made at the edge, and cannot be totally outsourced to the Public Key Directory (at least, without relying on hypothetical third-party designs).

+Don't blindly assume that the public keys we vend are trusted to the maximum level without the users verifying some other mechanism (e.g. safety numbers).